uni-notes/uni-notes/docs/Finance_Electives/Causal_Inference/06_Randon_Testing.md

 #### Problem

 The result might not be accurate with just randomized experiment.
-This is because, the effectiveness of fertilizer depends on the temperature.
+This is because, the effectiveness of fertilizer depends on the temperature (effect modifier)

 #### Solution

 [Conditional Randomized Experiment](## Conditional Randomized Experiment)

-We have to do randomized experiments at different temperatures.
+Randomized experiments at different temperatures

+- a randomized experiment at low temperature
+- a randomized experiment at high temperature

 This is because, the temperature affects the causal effect of fertilizer on the crop output.
 By independent testing at different temperatures, we can keep the effect of temperature as a constant, and we will get the true causal effect of fertilizer.

-So we have to do

-- a randomized experiment at low temperature
-- a randomized experiment at high temperature

 ## IDK